Shopstar Design System

 Launched the first version of the design system

-After 7 months, the first version of La Playa Design System, named for its extensive "shoreline" of components, was launched with:
+After 7 months, the first version of La Playa Design System, named for its extensive "shoreline" of components, was launched.
+Take a look at the file here*.

 Created a Slack channel for updates